dbogatic/macro-analyzer/README.md

 Run `python -m scripts.calibrate_thresholds` to regenerate empirical values from FRED data.
 Use `--write` to update `config/calibration.py`.

 ### Probability priors
-Base scenario probabilities (Controlled Deceleration / Stabilization / Downside Break) start from priors of 45/30/25 and are adjusted at runtime by constraint and fragility scores.
-The historical recession rate since 1996 (ex-COVID) is approximately 7.6% — lower than the 25% downside prior because NBER recessions are short relative to the full cycle and the downside scenario captures stress periods beyond outright recession.
+Scenario probabilities start from regime-conditional priors (see *Regime-conditional scenario priors* in the Model architecture section), not a fixed baseline.
+In Stress regime — the default for most of the cycle — priors are 45/30/25 (Base/Upside/Downside).
+In Stabilization regime they shift to 50/35/15; in Break regime to 30/20/50.
+The historical recession rate since 1996 (ex-COVID) is approximately 7.6% — lower than the 25% Stress-regime downside prior because NBER recessions are short relative to the full cycle and the downside scenario captures stress periods beyond outright recession.

 ## Market signals